 It wasn't until recently that I started to feel comfortable cooking large roasts.
-In particular, I'd always been intimidated by roasting legs of lamb, until I learned that with high-quality meat, minimal preparation is all you need for a result that's truly impressive.
+In particular, I'd always been intimidated by roasting legs of lamb, until I learned that with high-quality meat, minimal preparation is all you need for a roasted leg lamb recipe that's truly impressive.

 Any roast requires significant cooking time, so this may not technically be a fast recipe, but it most certainly is an easy one.
 I prepped my massive leg of lamb in just five minutes.
 Garlic cloves buried into the meat, a bed of rosemary, salt, and pepper, and a bit of red wine in the pan, and things were good to go.